Law and Order (album): Recording

+"I'll Tell You Now" was the oldest song on the album; Buckingham posited that it would have been included on Fleetwood Mac's Tusk album had the song been written a few months earlier.
+Buckingham wrote "Love From Here, Love From There" with the idea of recreating a New Orleans wind and brass section with guitars.
+To achieve this, Buckingham played a slide guitar to emulate a trombone, a Fender Statocaster for the clarinet, and a Gretsch guitar for the trumpet.

 Reception

+Law and Order received mixed to mostly positive reviews from music critics.
+Record World said that Law and Order was "quite a collection; some of it is lovely, some of it is quirky, and about all of it is appealing."
+They concluded by saying that "if anyone still wonders who was mainly responsible for making Fleetwood Mac's Tusk so marked and bold a break with the Rumours tradition, Law and Order will lay all doubts to rest."
+Billboard said that the album balanced Buckingham's "elegant guitars work and deft melodic sense against a newer element of rhythmic playfulness and a more urgent vocal attack."
+Cashbox declared that Law and Order revealed Buckingham to be "one of rock's major loons."
+They noted the incorporation of "African and oriental rhythms and a lot of the Beatles and Bonzo Dog Band idosyncrasies" and thought that the album "still manages to stay commercial."

 Jon Pareles of Rolling Stone, in a 4/5 star review, wrote that "based on the evidence of Law and Order...
 Lindsey Buckingham's biggest contribution to Fleetwood Mac has been his unabashed fondness for pop music at its most hokey and hooky."
-On the other hand, Robin Smith of Record Mirror panned the "miserable" album in a 1/5 star review, saying that it "sounds like the out takes of Mac's worst studio sessions delivered around [Buckingham's] reedy little voice."
+Robin Smith of Record Mirror panned the "miserable" album in a 1/5 star review, saying that it "sounds like the out takes of Mac's worst studio sessions delivered around [Buckingham's] reedy little voice."

-In a retrospective review, William Ruhlmann of AllMusic gave the album 3½/5 stars, saying that it "comes off as a high-quality demo of largely unfinished material".
+In a retrospective review, William Ruhlmann of AllMusic gave the album 3.5/5 stars, saying that it "comes off as a high-quality demo of largely unfinished material".